Bruin-Dev/Intelygenz/docs/PIPELINES.md

      - A SMTP service through [Amazon SES](https://aws.amazon.com/ses/) and all the necessary componentes of it

+     - A set of IAM roles, one for each user with access to the project.
+These will be used to assign subsequent permissions in the Kubernetes cluster according to the role they belong to.
+These are stored as terraform [output values](https://www.terraform.io/docs/configuration/outputs.html), saving the list of user roles belonging to each role in their corresponding variable.

+       Below is an example of a pipeline execution where it's possible see the IAM roles of users generated for each role in the project:

+       ```sh
+       Outputs:
+        eks_developer_ops_privileged_roles = [
+          "arn:aws:iam::374050862540:role/eks-developer-ops-mettel-automation-kre-xisco.capllonch",
+          "arn:aws:iam::374050862540:role/eks-developer-ops-mettel-automation-kre-xoan.mallon.developer",
+        ]
+        eks_developer_roles = [
+          "arn:aws:iam::374050862540:role/eks-developer-mettel-automation-kre-brandon.samudio",
+          "arn:aws:iam::374050862540:role/eks-developer-mettel-automation-kre-daniel.fernandez",
+          "arn:aws:iam::374050862540:role/eks-developer-mettel-automation-kre-joseluis.vega",
+          "arn:aws:iam::374050862540:role/eks-developer-mettel-automation-kre-sancho.munoz",
+        ]
+        eks_devops_roles = [
+          "arn:aws:iam::374050862540:role/eks-devops-mettel-automation-kre-alberto.iglesias",
+          "arn:aws:iam::374050862540:role/eks-devops-mettel-automation-kre-angel.costales",
+          "arn:aws:iam::374050862540:role/eks-devops-mettel-automation-kre-angel.luis.piquero",
+          "arn:aws:iam::374050862540:role/eks-devops-mettel-automation-kre-xoan.mallon.devops",
+        ]
+       ```

+  2. Using a *Python* [cli](../ci-utils/eks/iam-to-eks-roles/README.md), permissions are assigned in Kubernetes Cluster created for KRE for each of the IAM roles created in the previous step.

-  2. Once the necessary infrastructure is created, a series component are installaded using [helm charts](https://github.com/helm/charts) in the EKS cluster:
+  3. Once the necessary infrastructure is created and configured, a set of components are installed and configured using [helm charts](https://github.com/helm/charts) in the EKS cluster:

-     - **nginx ingress controller**, using the helm chart from [stable repository](https://kubernetes-charts.storage.googleapis.com).
+     1. **nginx ingress controller**, using the helm chart from [stable repository](https://kubernetes-charts.storage.googleapis.com).

        A series of configurations are provided so that the IP of clients in Kubernetes services can be known, since by default it will always use the internal IP in EKS of the load balancer for requests made from the Internet.